hriday111/FIT_Project/README.md

 ### FIT project: Handwritting recognition ###

-Main Model at: https://github.com/hriday111/FIT_Project/tree/main/model TODO
+Main Model at: https://github.com/hriday111/FIT_Project/tree/main/model Read report.pdf to see current progress of the model and the research done behind it.
+TODO
   - Improve Organization of Repo
   - User variation in handwritting styles